By Caitlyn Buchanan, 25th September 2018 (Updated 5th January 2023)

 Certain notable amendments were made during the legislative process and will make the following amendments to the Companies Act 2014 with the following provisions:

-- Filing of Annual Returns Annual returns must be filed electronically and the process for filing will be streamlined making it easier for companies to file on time.
-Annual returns must be filed within 28 days after the annual return date and companies will have a further 28 days from that date to file its financial statements, allowing a company to file both the annual return and the financial statements together.
+- Filing of Annual Returns: Annual returns must be filed electronically and the process for filing will be streamlined making it easier for companies to file on time.
+Since December 2020, annual returns now have a 56- window for filing from the annual return date and companies will have a further 56 days from that date to file their financial statements, allowing a company to file both the annual return and the financial statements together.

 b.)
 Under the new section 1486, it is a category 2 offence for a person to act as or represent themselves as a person entitled to be entered in the public register (of statutory auditors and audit firms, and those from the other Member States and third countries), without being so entitled.